 Financial Stability Partners

-In 2016-2017, we’ve given over $1.2 million from the Community Fund to programs that support financial stability and basic and emergency needs.
+In 2017-2018, we’ve given nearly $1.2 million from the Community Fund to programs that support financial stability and basic and emergency needs.
 Quality of life considerations don’t even enter the picture until basic needs are met.
 If you are hungry, have nowhere to live or feel unsafe, those concerns dominate your daily life.

 Dial 2-1-1 for Help

 United Way of Central New Mexico’s 2-1-1 hotline, throws a rope to people dealing with difficult times by offering free information and referrals to the health and human services, government agencies, or local nonprofits who can help.

 The Family Advocacy Center (FAC) was created in 2007 through a partnership between UWCNM and the City of Albuquerque, with the financial support of Corporate Cornerstone Partners.
 The FAC provides free and confidential services for victims of interpersonal violence.
 Services include medical care, advocacy, legal and financial assistance, as well as law enforcement and procecution.
 When victims have clear and easy access to support services, there is often an increase in reporting the violence.

 AFL-CIO Community Service Program

 Unions and their members play a big role in making our community a better place to live.
 United Ways across the country have enjoyed a strong partnership with the unions affiliated with the American Federation of Labor and the Congress of Industrial Organizations (AFL-CIO).

 The AFL-CIO Community Service Program in New Mexico is a partnership between UWCNM and the Central NM Labor Council.
 The program helps working families meet basic needs through:

 - The National Association of Letter Carriers food drives